oslabs-beta/cat-a-log/README.md

   deploy: boolean = false
 )`

-- **trackedVariable**: This is a number that is dynamic and can change with each call - these numbers are reflected
+- **trackedVariable**: This is a number that is dynamic and can change with each call - these numbers are reflected in CloudWatch Metrics
 - **metricName**:
 - **metricNamespace**:
 - **metricUnitLabel**: Can only be the following labels: